nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 That's splendid.
 Alright.
 That's, that's me.
 Alright.
 Okay.

 So we've got this guy, he's going to get him.
 He's going to continue to try and munch and crunch on the current, on Person.
-Similar dealing six points of damage and Demlar is back on being on fire again.
+Similar dealing six points of damage and Demlor is back on being on fire again.
 He's going to move over to are not on fire.
 Think I stopped being on fire.

+---

+### Closing and Table Discussion - Part 11

 You did.
 No. Maybe you didn't.
 I don't know.
-I think it was Horgan.
+I think it was Hurgan.

 You're just more on fire.
 Yeah.
 Yeah.
 I'm just firing some more.
-This guy scurries over to Hurgen and misses him.
+This guy scurries over to Hurgan and misses him.

 Yeah.
 And then freezes to death.
 That succumbs to his cold.
 Excellent.
 His his care his, his cooling lava skin just starts just becomes extremely crusty and it turns into a statue of, a statue of of obsidian.